Critical Care Medicine

 The PICU has an active extracorporeal membrane oxygenation (ECMO) program with new state-of-the-art equipment that provides support for a wide variety of critical conditions in neonates and pediatric patients.

-Designed to be multi-disciplinary, the team in the PICU also includes dedicated pediatric respiratory therapists, pediatric pharmacists, child recreation therapy, physical therapy, occupational therapy and social work.
+Designed to be multi-disciplinary, the team in the PICU also includes dedicated pediatric respiratory therapists, pediatric pharmacists, pediatric dietitians, child recreation therapy, physical therapy, occupational therapy and social work.
 The close-knit relationship between the pediatric nursing and physician staff is consistently rated as excellent.

 Fellows are directly involved in all aspects of clinical management and decision-making for PICU patients.
 They also provide direct supervision and education to fourth year medical students and residents from pediatrics, anesthesiology, emergency medicine, as well as other departments.